Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 - After initial research, the scope of the 2018 assessment was narrowed to include only genomic micro-array testing.

-- In 2019, WES was selected by the HCA director for it's own assessment, now in progress.
+- In 2019, WES was selected by the HCA director for it's own assessment which was completed in 2020.

 Whole exome sequencing was selected as a topic for health technology assessment based on high concerns regarding safety and medium concerns for efficacy and cost.